 The results indicate that the drug originally developed for treating osteoporosis produced a dramatic positive effect on human hair follicles donated by patients undergoing hair transplantation surgery.

-At the present day, they are currently only 2 drugs that are available for treating male-pattern balding (androgenetic alopecia).
+At the present day, they are currently only 2 drugs that are available for treating male-pattern balding (androgenetic alopecia), which can happen as early as in one's 20s.
+HairGuard talks about just the case here.
 This was a doctoral project investigated by Dr. Nathan Hawkshaw and colleagues which aimed to examine how drugs can be developed to promote human hair growth with the intention of finding novel, well-tolerated agents for the treatment of hair loss.

 The investigative team worked on a full gene expression analysis of isolated human scalp hair follicles treated with CsA.
 This revealed that CsA reduces the expression of SFRP1, which is a protein that inhibits the development and growth of many tissues, including hair follicles.
 This identifies a completely novel mechanism of action of the old and widely used immunosuppressant.